drurya96/Dimensional/Dimension/Usage.md

 ---

-Finally, template deduction guides are provided that allow instantion of a dimension without explicitly specifying its unit.
+Finally, template deduction guides are provided that allow instantiation of a dimension without explicitly specifying its unit.

 ### Type deduction guide
 ```cpp